 Grand larceny of a motor vehicle is a felony theft crime under Nevada law.

-3. How can the charges get dismissed?
+3. How can my charges get dismissed?

 The three most common strategies for fighting the charge include these arguments: